Way Out of Here: Music video

-An edited version of the music video for the song was posted on the band's myspace.
+An edited version of the music video for the song was released via myspace.
 It was directed by long-time collaborator, artist Lasse Hoile.
-The full version can be seen at the band's live show.

 The video was shot in Aarhus, Silkeborg, and Vrads, Denmark.

 The video is dedicated to Arielle Daniel, a girl who was killed by a train on 12 November 2005, at the age of seventeen, together with a friend of hers, Heather Bates, who was fourteen years old.
-Arielle was a big Porcupine Tree fan who founded the band's MySpace Group.
-According to news reports, the girls stepped into the path of the train together in an apparent suicide attempt.
+Daniel was a Porcupine Tree fan who founded the band's MySpace Group.
+According to news reports, the girls stepped into the path of the train together in an apparent suicide.
 Both were from Oak Creek, Wisconsin.
 During a show at Milwaukee, Wisconsin, on 2 June 2007, her family were present among the audience, so Steven Wilson paid tribute to them, saying "This is for Arielle" just before the band played "Blackest Eyes" which was her favourite song.
 That night, "Way Out of Here" was performed without showing the video on the screen.